xetus-oss/docker-archiva/README.md

  All directory are all standard in an archiva installation, so reference the archiva documentation for those.

-Pull requests/code copying is welcome.
+Pull requests/code copying are welcome.